cuiyongbo/hello-world/my_wiki/shell_command/addr2line_note.rst

    Make the output more human friendly: each location are printed on one line.
    If option -i is specified, lines for all enclosing scopes are prefixed with (inlined by).

+.. option:: -C, --demangle[=style]

+   Decode (demangle) low-level symbol names into user-level names.
+   Besides removing any initial underscore prepended by the system, this makes C++ function names readable.
+Different compilers have different mangling styles.
+The optional demangling style argument can be used to choose an appropriate demangling style for your compiler.

 **EXAMPLE**